neonevm/neon-contracts/contracts/composability/README.md

 Here we provide a set of **Solidity** libraries which make it possible to easily implement secure interactions with _Solana_'s **System** and **SPL Token** programs.

-This work is an example of what program-specific **Solidity** libraries for _NeonEVM_ composability could look like.

 ## LibSystemProgram library

 This library provides helper functions for formatting instructions intended to be executed by _Solana_'s **System** program.

+## LibSystemData library

+This library provides a set of getter functions for querying System accounts data from Solana.

 ## LibSPLTokenProgram library